What is HazCom GHS?

 In most jurisdictions the unified GHS approach will be applied to:

-Products regulated under the transportation of dangerous goods
+Products regulated under the transportation of dangerous goods (Changes already completed in USA)

 So not only will systems be harmonized from country to country, they will be harmonized from sector to sector (consumer, transport and workplace) within each country.
 In the United States alone it is estimated that 5 million workplaces will be affected, with training required for more than 40 million workers.
 A similar, if not larger impact, can be expected in Europe.